iTwin/platform-api-documentation/apis/overview/authorization.md

 Authorization Server – the authorization server validates the identity of the user and then issues access tokens to the app to grant access to protected resources on the user&#39;s behalf.

-Client – An application which is attempting to access protected resources on behalf of the resource owner (such as the end user).
+Client – an application which is attempting to access protected resources on behalf of the resource owner (such as the end user).
 The client can be hosted on a server, desktop, or mobile device.

 Client ID – a unique public identifier for an app.